oleg-shilo/AsyncIt/readme.md

 ## Background

 AsyncIt is a source generator that is integrated into the .NET build process as a special tool type called "Analyzer".
-It is invoked by the compiler during the building the assembly and allow injection of of missing API end points based on the present API.
+It is invoked by the compiler during the building of the assembly and allows the injection of missing API endpoints based on the present API.
 Thus if the assembly being built has `GetStatus` but not `GetStatusAsync` then AsyncIt will generate the missing method with a straightforward implementation.
 Or it can generate the synchronous API if it is not present in the original codebase:

-- Asynchronous API is not present.
+- The API defines synchronous methods only:

   _Original code_

   ```C#